marcoheinisch/oc-process-discovery/README.md

 #### Filter on Event Attributes
 1. Choose the event attribute that you want to filter by, say, "ocel:activity"
 2. Pick a list of values for that attribute from the dropdown that appeared after that.
-3. Positive/Negative - here you have to decide whether you want to leave the values chosen in the data (Positive) or their complement (Negative)
+3. Positive/Negative - here you have to decide whether you want to leave the values chosen in the data (Positive) or their complement (Negative).
+Negative is chosen as default.

 This is how that would be implemented in the backend:
 ```